 Solid waste management: Sources, types, composition, characteristics and composition of municipal solid waste, recycling and transformation.
-Environmental impact assessment, ecoplanning and sustainable development: Indian standards IS2490, IS3360, IS3307, IS2296, ISO14000 series, Minas for industries and Ecomarks, public liability insurance act, ElA guidelines and assessment methods, environmental priorities in India and agenda.
+Environmental impact assessment, ecoplanning and sustainable development: Indian standards IS2490, IS3360, IS3307, IS2296, ISO14000 series, Minas for industries and Ecomarks, public liability insurance act, EIA guidelines and assessment methods, environmental priorities in India and agenda.

-Conservation biotechnology, remote sensing and GIS (Principal and applications in mapping and environmental hazard predictions), ecological modeling. ecological Bioindicators and biosensors for detection of pollution.
+Conservation biotechnology, remote sensing and GIS (Principal and applications in ecological mapping and environmental hazard predictions), ecological modelling.
+Bio indicators and biosensors for detection of pollution.